-Note that this is always less than the Hill radius encountered in Chapter 2.
+Note that for nearly all μ values of interest in the solar system, this is smaller than the Hill radius encountered in Chapter 2.

 The patched conic approximation breaks down when we consider low relative velocity encounters, which are critical for low energy trajectories.
 In this regime, two bodies (e.g., the Earth and Moon) both influence the motion of the spacecraft with the same order of magnitude, and the restricted three-body problem must be used to model the motion of the spacecraft.
 Furthermore, the criterion for switching between the influence of one pair of bodies to another pair involves a dividing surface in the full phase space.